-Most of the Gothic churches in Poland are made of brick and characterized by the simplicity of form and the lack of towers, stained glass windows, and rich décor.
+Most of the Gothic churches in Poland are made of brick and characterized by the simplicity of form and the lack of rich décor.
 In the south of the country, there are a few examples of wood and stone constructions, but brick was usually the material used.

 The Church of St. Mary in Krakow

-The Church of St. Mary, or Kościół Mariacki, is an aisled Gothic basilica with a transept, erected in the early 14th century.
+The Church of St. Mary (Kościół Mariacki) in Krakow is an aisled Gothic basilica with a transept, erected in the early 14th century.
 Two towers rise above the façade of the church on the Market Square side, the taller of which is called the Bugle Call Tower – it is 80 meters (262 feet) high and is topped with a late-Gothic cupola from 1478.

 You can hear a solitary bugle call from the taller tower at the beginning of each hour.
 In summer, visitors can climb to the observation deck of this tower.
 The deck offers stunning views of the city.

 The Basilica of St. Mary in Gdansk

 With its 105 m (344 ft) length and 66 m (217 ft) width, the Basilica of St. Mary (Bazylika Mariacka) in Gdansk, is the largest Gothic church in Poland and the second-largest brick church in the world after San Petronio Basilica in Bologna, Italy.
 The massive tower (405 steps above the city), commanding a magnificent panorama of the city, has a height of 82 m (269 ft).